hanzoai/ROCm/README.md

 ## Getting and Building ROCm from Source

-Please use [TheRock](https://github.com/ROCm/TheRock) build system to build ROCm from source.
+Please use [TheRock](https://github.com/ROCm/TheRock/tree/release/therock-7.9) build system to build ROCm from source.

 ## ROCm documentation

-This repository contains the [manifest file](https://gerrit.googlesource.com/git-repo/+/HEAD/docs/manifest-format.md) for ROCm releases, changelogs, and release information.

-The `default.xml` file contains information for all repositories and the associated commit used to build the current ROCm release; `default.xml` uses the [Manifest Format repository](https://gerrit.googlesource.com/git-repo/).

 Source code for our documentation is located in the `/docs` folder of most ROCm repositories.
 The `develop` branch of our repositories contains content for the next ROCm release.